-According to Sheppard, there four buyer types one may encounter along the sales journey.
+There four buyer types one may encounter along the sales journey.

 If these steps – simple messaging, effective listening, understanding different buyer types – are followed, then the close (that all might close!) will happen as a natural byproduct of the process, not just a step you’re forcing everyone involved to get to.

 And, of course, the close won’t come as a result of pitching and demoing.

 “The idea that a demo gets you to a close is flawed thinking.
 It’s their situation, the problems associated with it, and how life may be like without those pains.”

 It’s no secret that the sales professional doesn’t enjoy the best of reputations.
 Snake oil pushers used car dealers – the list goes on.

 But it doesn’t have to be that way.
 The sales profession touches many people during their careers and makes a lot of people money.